UMR-CNRM/PHYEX/docs/Integrator.md

 The source code stored in the main and GPU branches must be usable by all the models.
 But these models can have contradictory constraints.
 To bypass this difficulty, the source code is preprocessed before being included in the compilation environment of each model.

 This preprocessing step can be done on the fly (in this case the preprocessing tools must be available aside of the compilation tools), or the result of the preprocessing can be stored in the PHYEX package (in this case, the preprocessing is done once and can be used by several users).
-This second possibility is usefull to historize the source code really used during the model compilation and enables contributions to the PHYEX package without the need of the preprocessing tools.
+This second possibility is useful to historize the source code really used during the model compilation and enables contributions to the PHYEX package without the need of the preprocessing tools.

 The preprocessed versions of the source code are put in branches named \<model\>\_\<commit\> where \<model\> is the name of the model for which the source code have been preprocessed and \<commit\> is the commit hash used as a basis.